Shadbelly

 A shadbelly (North American English) is a type of riding coat worn in certain equestrian situations by fox hunting members, dressage riders, eventers (in the dressage phase of the higher levels), and occasionally by other hunt seat riders.
 Shadbellies are also standard attire for the show hack classes at certain breed shows in the United States and Canada.

 This coat is considered an element of very formal riding attire, and its use is therefore reserved for the most formal forms of equestrianism.
 When used in the classic hunt, they should not be worn by young riders, despite any trend or availability.

 Terminology

 The shadbelly coat is part of a formal wear category known as the tailcoat.
 The male version of the shadbelly is sometimes called a "weaselbelly".

-The compound word "shadbelly" was also once spelled "shad belly", and the coat is also sometimes referred to as a "swallowtail".
+The compound word "shadbelly" was also once spelled "shad belly" (most likely in reference to the fish), and the coat is also sometimes referred to as a "swallowtail".
 Essentially, the space between the original two-word spellings has been removed, but not their meanings.

 Today, "swallowtail" and "shadbelly" are used interchangeably for fox hunting in the United States, but "shadbelly" is the primary term used in various horse show disciplines.